-Cover design by Stephen Kling/Avenging Angels
+Cover art by: Cover design by Stephen Kling/Avenging Angels

 Why did the senior State Department representative resign from his Afghanistan post?

 China is warming up to the fight against climate change, but it's still cooling to US demands.

 The US military's reinvented counterinsurgency turns out to be the same old brutal game.

 Educating Americans about this administration's healthcare successes is easier than Obama thinks.

 The agreements reached at the Cancún climate summit oblige all nations to reduce future emissions.
 The challenge now is to generate the political pressure on national leaders to accept realistic targets.

 With the US set to remain in Afghanistan until 2014, the war has taken on a life of its own, disconnected from any strategic goal.